 - What facility list is the stakeholder currently using and why? - How could the list be more useful? - Does the stakeholder need or want an MFL?
-Why or why not? - What are the stakeholder's data needs? - What difficulties are users having with the list?
+Why or why not? - What are the stakeholder's data needs? - What difficulties do users encounter with the list?